aecyia/NewWorld/_PERSONAL/MyLoreTracker.md

 1 - Night of the Hunt

 A Matter of Tribute
-1 - Notice of Breach of Contract
+1 - Notice of Breach of Contract -- MISSING
-2 - Offer from the Speaker
+2 - Offer from the Speaker -- MISSING
-3 - Tribute and Reparations
+3 - Tribute and Reparations -- MISSING

 Notes on Buffalo
-1 - The Baffling Buffalo
+1 - The Baffling Buffalo -- MISSING
-2 - A Close Encounter
+2 - A Close Encounter -- MISSING
-3 - The Song of the Spheres
+3 - The Song of the Spheres -- MISSING

 The Iron Rose
-1 - The Iron Creed
+1 - The Iron Creed -- MISSING
-2 - Commander Merrill's Letter
+2 - Commander Merrill's Letter -- MISSING
-3 - The Commander's Beacon
+3 - The Commander's Beacon -- MISSING
-4 - Recruitment Flyer
+4 - Recruitment Flyer -- MISSING

 Songs of the Iron: Ella Florakis
-1 - Ella’s Song, Verse 1
+1 - Ella’s Song, Verse 1 -- MISSING
-2 - Ella’s Song, Verse 2
+2 - Ella’s Song, Verse 2 -- MISSING
-3 - Ella’s Song, Verse 3
+3 - Ella’s Song, Verse 3 -- MISSING

 Roya's Regret
-1 - No Answer
+1 - No Answer -- MISSING

 The Druids
-1 - Upset
+1 - Upset -- MISSING
-2 - Turned
+2 - Turned -- MISSING
-3 - Safety
+3 - Safety -- MISSING

 Windsward Warren: A Warren Too Small
-1 - Nessa, Nessa, Nessa!
+1 - Nessa, Nessa, Nessa! -- MISSING
-2 - A New Friend
+2 - A New Friend -- MISSING
-3 - Hyssop!
+3 - Hyssop! -- MISSING
-4 - Forever friends
+4 - Forever friends -- MISSING

 ## The Inquisitor’s Trial

 The Inquisitor’s Trial
-1 - The Inquisitor’s Trial
+1 - The Inquisitor’s Trial -- MISSING

 ## The Malleus Mortuis: Hammer of the Dead

 The Malleus Mortuis: Hammer of the Dead
-1 - The Malleus Mortuis: Hammer of the Dead
-2 - The Malleus Mortuis: Hammer of the Dead
-3 - The Malleus Mortuis: Hammer of the Dead
-4 - The Malleus Mortuis: Hammer of the Dead
-5 - The Malleus Mortuis: Hammer of the Dead
-6 - The Malleus Mortuis: Hammer of the Dead
-7 - The Malleus Mortuis: Hammer of the Dead
-8 - The Malleus Mortuis: Hammer of the Dead
+1 - The Malleus Mortuis: Hammer of the Dead -- MISSING 2 - The Malleus Mortuis: Hammer of the Dead -- MISSING 3 - The Malleus Mortuis: Hammer of the Dead -- MISSING 4 - The Malleus Mortuis: Hammer of the Dead -- MISSING 5 - The Malleus Mortuis: Hammer of the Dead -- MISSING 6 - The Malleus Mortuis: Hammer of the Dead -- MISSING 7 - The Malleus Mortuis: Hammer of the Dead -- MISSING 8 - The Malleus Mortuis: Hammer of the Dead -- MISSING

 ## The Thing in the Swamp

 The Thing in the Swamp
-1 - Constable’s Log
+1 - Constable’s Log -- MISSING

 ## The Varangian Knights